 - If configuration outside of 6-10s or 10-15s limits

-- have existing cell monitors that wish to reuse
+- Have existing cell monitors that you wish to reuse

 - Ideally suited to large format prismatic cells